pushingbhutons/kittyVortex/README.md

 4. ZAL dashboard - choose a kitty and a star to see their combined attributes, mix and match at will, try different ck-zstar combinations in the Zeemz Adventures.
 (Features: give ck, pbvstar, zeemz balances, transfer/gift star(s), opensea integration?, popup intro to kitties and stars, ck gear, kitty levels, dna unlocks, gem/item crafting)

 #### Ethereum Smart Contracts
-1 Astronomical Unit of Space-Time in the Pu'Shing Bhu'tons 'Verse [92,955,807 tPBV](https://etherscan.io/token/0x4877d13ac6ccaa947b74792b9bd46afc5e00e8eb)
+1 Astronomical Unit of Space-Time in the Pu'Shing Bhu'tons 'Verse<br />
+[92,955,807 tPBV](https://etherscan.io/token/0x4877d13ac6ccaa947b74792b9bd46afc5e00e8eb)

 ### What are Stars good for?